-Among the well-wishers were University President Conrado “Bobby” Gempesaw, Ph.D., and his wife, Clavel Albay Gempesaw, Ph.D., who met with incoming students, parents, and family members as they walked the grounds of the campus under sunny skies, strolled through residence halls, and stopped at Montgoris Dining Hall to have lunch.
+Among the well-wishers were Dr. Gempesaw and his wife, Clavel Albay Gempesaw, Ph.D., who met with incoming students, parents, and family members as they walked the grounds of the campus under sunny skies, strolled through residence halls, and stopped at Montgoris Dining Hall to have lunch.

 Asked for any advice he could share with students, Dr. Gempesaw said, “Our new students arrive on campus excited and eager to begin making their mark in the world.
 Each and every one of them should rest assured that St. John’s commitment to their success is lifelong.”

 While making his way through the Residence Village, Dr. Gempesaw was approached by Gregory Auteri ’76CBA, a Certified Public Accountant and Partner with Buchbinder Tunich & Company LLP, in Manhattan.
-The Brooklyn, NY, resident had just helped his son, Gregory, who will attend St. John’s School of Risk Management, Insurance and Actuarial Science, within The Peter J. Tobin College of Business, settle into his new life on campus.
+The Brooklyn, NY, resident had just helped his son Gregory settle into his new life on campus.
+Gregory is a student in St. John's School of Risk Management, Insurance and Actuarial Science, within The Peter J. Tobin College of Business.

 As he shook the President’s hand, Mr. Auteri told him, “I appreciate this University.
 I graduated from St. John’s with a B.S. in Accounting and I received such a great education here.
 And because I was able to do so well, I got a job right away.
 I trace everything I have been able to achieve back to the education I earned at St. John’s.”